 Common issues with anxiety and sex

 Sex is supposed to be enjoyable.
-But it’s hard to enjoy it if you’re worried or stressed.
+But it’s hard to enjoy it if you’re worried.
 When your mind is preoccupied, it’s tough for your body to get excited.

 Common issues around sex and anxiety include: